javajawa/DoCitten/readme.md

 Bug reports / suggestions for improvement are accept via:

-- patches,
+- patches
-- pull requests,
+- pull requests
-- git hub issues,
+- git hub issues
-- direct email to me,
+- direct email to me
 - moaning on an irc channel I'm in
 - inline comments
 - IPoAC